ZorbakScape/JagexLauncherBypass/README.md

 ### Linux

-1. Ensure you are using this [Jagex launcher for Linux](https://github.com/TormStorm/jagex-launcher-linux).
+1. Ensure you are using [Jagex launcher for Linux](https://github.com/TormStorm/jagex-launcher-linux).
 2. Download the `client-switcher.sh` script file.
 3. Execute the `client-switcher.sh` script file.
 It will switch to and from the Devious client each time it is executed.